pgosar/pgosar/README.md

 # Hey, I'm Pranay :wave:

 * Second year at UT Austin studying Computer Science
-* Current intern as a Software Developer at Alcon.
 * Particularly interested in distributed systems and systems level programming in general.